mauritssilvis/challenges/java/basic-maven-project-intellij/README.md

 Below, I give detailed [background information](#1-background) on the project's [code](#11-java), [IntelliJ IDEA's configuration](#12-intellij-idea) and the used [Maven configuration](#13-maven).
 I also describe several [issues](#2-issues-and-solutions) that can occur when setting up a Maven project, for which I provide possible solutions.

-This project builds on [Setting up a basic Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij).
+This project builds on [Setting up a Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij).

 ## 1. Background